XiangyuSha/ecommerce-platform/README.md

 ---

 ## Additional Notes
+Render's free tier can cause slow initial loading due to the cold start effect.
+If the backend service hasn't been accessed for a while, it may take 30-60 seconds to wake up.

 - Ensure the database is running before starting the backend.
 - The API uses JWT authentication; include the token in the `Authorization` header for protected routes.
 - User roles: